HenrikSamuelsson/book-javascript-from-beginner-to-professional/chapter-01.md

 # Chapter 1

-Exercise solutions from chapter 1 in the book Javascript from Beginner to Professional.
+Solutions to exercises from chapter 1 in the book Javascript from Beginner to Professional.

 ## Practice Exercise 1.1